stevinus1/sw360rest_tools/README.md

 - get_object_by_id: Takes an Id and type as strings, and returns a dictionary for the corresponding object (for releases, the script will also request version).

 - get_id_by_name: Takes a name/fullName/email and a type as strings, and returns the string Id of that object (for releases, the script will also request version).

+### Helper Methods

+- format_objects_from_file: Takes a local file path containing valid JSON and formats it to sw360 postable python dictionaries.

 - write_objects_to_file: Takes a list of dictionaries/single dictionary and a filepath and writes the data to that file in valid JSON.
 The objects can then be re-uploaded via the post methods.